We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 A "system" may be thought of as an orderly arrangement of interdependent activities and related procedures which implement and facilitate the performance of a major activity within an organization.
 (American Society of Safety Engineers, Dictionary of Terms)

-Just like Syssie, all organizational systems are composed of the same four basic components: Structure, Inputs, Processes, and Outputs.
+Just like Syssie, the cow, an organizational system is composed of the same four basic components: Structure, Inputs, Processes, and Outputs.

 Take a look at Syssie, the cow.
-Syssie is system too, right?
+Syssie is a system too, right?
 You can tell she's a cow, so she has "structure."
 She needs food, air, water, a suitable environment, tender loving care, and other "inputs" to function properly.
 We know she has respiratory, digestion, circulation, and many other "processes" inside.
-Finally, she produces outputs like milk, waste products, and behavior.
+And finally, she produces "outputs" like milk, waste products, and behavior.

-Just like Syssie, all organizational systems have components that must all work together to be successful:
+Just like Syssie, all organizational systems have integrated components that must work together to be successful:

 1. Structure